danielpmorton/drone_fencing/README.md

 - Update the drone11 px4 UXRCE_DDS_DOM_ID parameter
 - Check to make sure that the bashrc is the same on drone10/11
 - Try changing the waypoint ready in trajbridge **on the drone, not on the laptop**
-- Echo the fmu/in/... rostopic to see if the command signal from trajbridge to drone is correct
+- Echo the fmu/in/... rostopic to see if the command signal from trajbridge to drone is correct.
+The drone will need to be sitting still near the waypoint ready and then you can activate the cbf control node (without arming the drone)